CS-at-GA/APCSP-02-ImageManipulations/README.md

 ## Assignment

-You will create three novel image filters.
+You will create two _novel_ image filters.

 ### Requirements
 * Your project must respond to user input.
 * Your project must have a way to revert to the original image.
 * Your project must include an algorithm that that changes all pixels _or_ all pixels in a user-definable area, in a color-based way.
-For instance, you could press 'b' and all the pixels would convert to a black and white image, or you could click and drag your mouse over an area, press 'b' and all the pixels in that area would convert to black and white.
+For instance, you could press 'b' and all the pixels would convert to a black and white image, or you could click and drag your mouse over an area, press 'b' and all the pixels in that area would convert to black and white (**note:** the program _already_ does this, so you will need to do something else).
 * Your project must include an algorithm that uses surrounding pixels to update a pixel's values.
-Blurring or scaling would be examples of this.
+Blurring or scaling would be examples of this (**note:** the program _already_ has a simple blurring algorithm, so you will need to choose a different bluring algorithm, or choose something else).
-* For each of the above filters, your algorithm must be implemented by *you* adjusting data on a pixel-by-pixel basis.
-You can not use any built in functionality.
+* For both of the above filters, your algorithm must be implemented by *you* adjusting data on a pixel-by-pixel basis.
+You can not use any built in functionality to change how an image or a particlar pixel is rendered.
+* For both of the above filters, you must document how you developed your filter, including the research that you did about it.
+Trial and error won't cut it as the basis of your development.

+The project _already_ responds to user input and has a way to revert to the original image (pressing the 'o' key), so you don't need to do much more than make sure it works for the filters you create.

 ### _Some_ Ideas for Ways to Expand on This Project.
 * Saturate/desaturate